carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-Now a new directory was created
+Now a new directory was created.
 ~~~
 ls
 ~~~